Is Classical Conversations Right or Wrong For Your Family?

 You’re not into classical methods at all.

 If classical education doesn’t resonate with you, at least a little bit, then CC might not be for you.
 One thing that bothered me about CC initially was the amount of time young kids spent memorizing facts they did not understand at all.
-I couldn’t resist the urge to go a little bit deeper, even though this is not an emphasized part of Foundations.
-That’s because, as kids grow up in the program, the classical approach becomes a more important part of what they’ll be doing every day at home.
-If you know you’re not a fan of Classical education methods, it might not be worth getting personally invested.
+At a young age, this can be an awesome supplement to whatever homeschool approach you’re already using.
+However, as kids grow up in the program, the classical approach becomes an increasingly important part of what they’ll be doing every day at home.
+If you already know, at the start, that you’re not a fan of Classical education methods, it might not be worth getting personally invested.

 I have come to appreciate the emphasis on memorization, however, as an element of our homeschool.
 This is because I’ve seen payoff at home with subjects like history and geography.
-However, if you don’t adore the Classical Method (or at least appreciate it, as I do), then I would say it might not be worth getting started with CC.
+However, if you don’t adore the Classical Method (or at least appreciate it), then I would say it might not be worth getting started with CC.

 Closing Thoughts